-By default, records are returned in indeterminate but consistent order (see none above).
+By default, records are returned in random order.

 In this release of BIND 9, the rrset-order statement does not support "fixed" ordering by default.
 Fixed ordering can be enabled at compile time by specifying "--enable-fixed-rrset" on the "configure" command line.